tomjoht/tomjoht.github.io/_posts/2022/10/2022-10-25-from-monkey-mind-to-ordered-consciousness.md

 rebrandly: https://idbwrtng.com/changconsc
 series: "Journey away from smartphones"
 jtype: notes_smartphones
 description: "This post continues my series about how to regain long-form concentration.
 Although Csikszentmihalyi says the brain's natural state, when left alone without any focused attention, is one of entropy and chaos (more commonly referred to as <i>monkey mind</i>), I'm not sure I agree.
 In this post, I ask how and why consciousness becomes disordered (why we have monkey mind) in the first place, and how we might change that state.
 In my experience, infinite-scrolling the web and filling my mind with compressed, high-intensity randomness creates different brain patterns than reading a book.
-Note: Admittedly, in this post, I go off the deep end a bit.
-(This post won't appeal to everyone.)"
+Note: Admittedly, in this post, I go off the deep end a bit."
 ---

 ## Context and background for this topic

 In my last post, [Applying Csikszentmihalyi's psychology of flow to the writing of technical documentation](/blog/csikszentmihalyi-dynamics-of-flow/), I explained that Csikszentmihalyi says our normal psychological state is one of constant entropy (disordered, unstructured thought).
-Most people call this "monkey mind," a term coined by Buddha to refer to the way a monkey swings from branch to branch (similar to our mind jumping from thought to thought).
+Most people call this "monkey mind," a term coined by Buddha to refer to the way a monkey swings from branch to branch &mdash; similar to our mind jumping from thought to thought.

 The whole point of getting into flow, according to Csikszentmihalyi, a happiness researcher, is to counter that entropy with a more "ordered consciousness."
 Csikszentmihalyi says,

 > The optimal state of inner experience is one in which there is *order in consciousness*.
 This happens when psychic energy &mdash; or attention &mdash; is invested in realistic goals, and when skills match the opportunities for action.
 (6)

-What's the opposite of psychic entropy / monkey mind?
-It's ordered consciousness.
-(Csikszentmihalyi doesn't use the term monkey mind here, but it seems so clearer than psychic entropy.)
+Ordered consciousness is the opposite of psychic entropy / monkey mind.
+(Csikszentmihalyi doesn't use the term "monkey mind," but it seems so clearer than "psychic entropy," so I refer to them synonymously.)

-I've covered a lot of straightforward ideas in this series, but they've all sort of led up to this larger question of achieving an order in consciousness.
+I've covered a lot of straightforward ground in this series, but they've all sort of led up to this larger question of achieving order in consciousness (avoiding a state of distraction).
 So bear with me as I wrestle with this more abstract topic.

 ## Why accept monkey mind as a natural state?

 Although I like the idea of getting into a flow state, Csikszentmihalyi's assumption about psychic entropy (monkey mind) being our natural mental state seems like a pessimistic view of human consciousness, in my opinion.
 I'm not sure I agree with Csikszentmihalyi, as that view reduces the value of our most celebrated quality.
 Why is humanity's natural state a monkey mind?

-In *Flow*, Csikszentmihalyi does address this question in a short section called "Recovering Harmony" (p.227).
+Csikszentmihalyi does address this question in a short section called "Recovering Harmony" (p.227).
 Anticipating this objection, he phrases it as follows: "Aren't people born at peace with themselves &mdash; isn't human nature naturally ordered?"
 This is also my objection.
 Why shouldn't my natural mental state be naturally ordered?
 If it's disordered, how did we get that way?

 If we can't have ordered consciousness *outside of flow*, if we only experience flow during optimal times, what does this imply about the rest of our time?